cert-manager/website/content/docs/getting-started/README.md

 > Ingress and which must then be translated into Google Cloud forwarding rules,
 > by the ingress-gce controller.

-Make the following changes to the Ingress:
+Now make the following changes to the Ingress and apply them:

 ```diff
 --- a/ingress.yaml
 +++ b/ingress.yaml
 @@ -7,7 +7,12 @@ metadata: